Addressing ferruginous hawk research gaps in the Morley Nelson Snake River Birds of Prey NCA

 What is a ferruginous hawk?

 The ferruginous hawk, Buteo regalis, is among the largest and heaviest of the 27 Buteo hawk species.
-They thrive in grasslands and open-country,including dry prairie and sagebrush-steppe ecosystems, which makes the NCA the perfect habitat.
-Because they are incredibly sensitive to environmental factors associated with climate change, as well as human disruption, they can act as an ‘indicator species’ for overall ecosystem health.
+They thrive in grasslands and open-country, including dry prairie and sagebrush-steppe ecosystems, which makes the NCA the perfect habitat.
+Because they are incredibly sensitive to environmental factors associated with climate change, as well as human disturbance, they can act as an ‘indicator species’ for overall ecosystem health.

 Within the state of Idaho, ferruginous hawks are listed as a Species of Greatest Conservation Need, and are a BLM Type 2 Sensitive Species.
-Their decline in our state can be attributed to the loss of suitable habitat (caused by invasive grasses and human development) and increased fire frequency.
+Their decline in our state can be attributed to the loss of suitable habitat (caused by human development, invasion of shrub-steppe habitats by exotic annual grasses, and increased fire frequency).

 What is this project all about?

-- How many pairs of breeding hawks are within said occupied territories? - Of those pairs, how many are successful?
-(See notes on what ‘success’ means below).
+• How many breeding pairs of hawks are successful?
+(See notes on what ‘success’ means below.)

 What would success look like?

 A large percentage of young fledglings do not survive long after leaving the nest due to predation, difficulty hunting on their own, and other natural factors.
-With all of this in mind, measuring success can be tricky - which is why this research is so important and why constant monitoring is required.
+Unfortunately, once young hawks leave the nest, they become extremely difficult to track, so little is known about how many survive their first migration and return to the NCA to enter the breeding population.
+With all of this in mind, measuring success can be tricky - which is why this research is so important and why long-term monitoring is required.

 Annabel’s reflections